bitfinexcom/smidgen/README.md

 info Share multisig.txt with 'alice' to continue
 ```

 Great!
-Now it is Alice's turn to sign the transfer after Bob sent her the updated wallet file:
+Now it is Alice's turn to sign the transfer after Bob sent her the updated wallet file. smidgen will detect that the last party has signed and send the transaction.
+For the transfer we have to do a POW, so we need to specify a full node as provider:

 ```
 smidgen multisig transfer 3 VSBHQVNJNWR... alice multisig.txt --provider=http://fullnode.example.com
 ```

-Smidgen detects that the last party has signed, verifies the bundle and sends the transaction:
+smidgen verifies the bundle and sends the transfer:

 ```
 Enter your seed: